 - Can break up and cloud the water if being eaten by messy, larger fish

 5. API Tropical Fish Food Pellets

-- Great fiber content helps with digestion and avoids bloat
+- The great fiber content helps with digestion and avoids bloat

 - Pellets don’t mush up quickly in the water

 - Good value for money with the larger sizes